Child Development Program

 The Frazer Center is a high-quality early education program like no other in Metro Atlanta.
 With credentialed and loving teachers, the nationally acclaimed, play-based Creative Curriculum, an inclusive philosophy that brings together children with and without disabilities, and a stunning campus nestled in an urban forest, Frazer truly is a magical place for children to play, learn, and grow.

-Our Child Development Program is NAEYC accredited and recognized in the community as a high-quality, inclusive program serving children six weeks to five years old.
+Our Child Development Program is Quality Rated and recognized in the community as a high-quality, inclusive program serving children six weeks to five years old.
 Our educational environment consists of children with varying abilities, reflecting the natural composition of the community at large.
 All children benefit from being in a supportive, challenging, and stimulating environment with instruction that addresses their individual uniqueness and developmental stages.
-Children without special needs are provided an opportunity to develop a realistic view of children with disabilities and an appreciation for those differences while engaging in peer tutoring and strengthening their own skills.
+Children without developmental delays are provided an opportunity to develop a realistic view of children with delays or disabilities and an appreciation for those differences while engaging in peer tutoring and strengthening their own skills.

 This beautiful setting is just part of what makes the Frazer Center so special.”